yuri-maxiutenko/MediaDownloader/README.md

 Currently the application supports the following download formats:

+* best video quality overall;
-* best video quality;
+* * best video quality overall;
 * best video quality available via direct link;
 * audio only.

 Also, **Media Downloader** supports download history and stores the list of recently used folders.

-Comes with an installer, which includes everything necessary: the application itself, **youtube-dl** and the [FFmpeg](https://ffmpeg.org/) converter.
+Comes with an installer, which includes everything necessary: the application itself, [youtube-dl](https://github.com/ytdl-org/youtube-dl) and the [FFmpeg](https://ffmpeg.org/) converter.

 The application is installed to current user's AppData folder and doesn't require administrator's permissions.